learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ## Solution 3: Uses an Arrow Function Expression to Create a Function Without Its Own Context

-The arrow function expression is yet another way of writing a function expression.
-They look different from "old style" function expressions, but the
+The arrow function expression (often simply called an "arrow function") is yet another way of writing a function expression.
+They look different from "old style" function expressions, but the ***most important difference*** is that the arrow function ***inherit the context of its parent containing `function` and does not create a context of its own***.

+To repeat differently, arrow functions maintain their enclosing execution context when evaluating `this`.
+In them, `this` will be whatever it was in the function's enclosing execution environment.
+As such `this` will be resolved at the ***point of execution***.

+Many programmers think arrow functions are much more predictable since they do not create their own `this` during execution and instead "absorb" the context of their enclosing environment.

+Since _the whole point_ of an arrow function is to ***not have its own execution context***, we should not use `call`, `bind`, or `apply` when executing them.
+Most of the time, you'll see them used like anonyous functions passed as first-class data into another function See the `reduce` example below.
+It's typical.

-***most important difference*** is that the arrow function ***does inherit the context of its parent containing `function`***.
-An arrow function looks like
+An arrow function looks like this:
-this:

 ```js
 // The let greeter is merely the assignment, the expression begins at `(`